IIIF/api/source/api/presentation/3.0/index.md

 ##### annotations

-A list of Annotation Pages that contain commentary or other Annotations about this resource, separate from the annotations that are used to paint content on to a Canvas.
-The `motivation` of the Annotations _MUST NOT_ be "painting" or "transcribing", and the target of the Annotations _MUST_ be this resource or part of it.
+An ordered list of Annotation Pages that contain commentary or other Annotations about this resource, separate from the annotations that are used to paint content on to a Canvas.
+The `motivation` of the Annotations _MUST NOT_ be "painting", and the target of the Annotations _MUST_ include this resource or part of it.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have at least the `id` and `type` properties.

  * A Collection, Manifest, Canvas, Range or content resource _MAY_ have the `annotations` property with at least one item.<br/>
   Clients _SHOULD_ process `annotations` on a Collection, Manifest, Canvas, Range or content resource.
  * Other resource types _MUST NOT_ have the `annotations` property.
    Clients _SHOULD_ ignore `annotations` on other resource types.